IntersectAustralia/dc21-doc/Variable_List_API.md

 - name : the variable's name, eg: latitude
 - position : an integer showing the column # of the variable within the host file
 - unit : the unit of the variable, eg: m, degrees_North
-- updated_at: the date/time when the variable's description was last updated in DIVER
+- updated_at : the date/time when the variable's description was last updated in DIVER

 ### Sample JSON Output
 [{"created_at":"2015-11-09T12:17:40+11:00","data_file_id":53,"data_type":null,"fill_value":null,"id":170,"name":"latitude","position":1,"unit":"degrees_north","updated_at":"2015-11-09T12:17:40+11:00"},